dannycao01/Dannys-Fishing-Logbook/README.md

 # 🎣 YOOOO THIS IS FISH BYTES
 This project is where I took my passion for fishing and turned it into a full-stack application.
 I wanted an easy way to track not just the fish I catch, but all the best moments from my time on the water with friends.
 Whether it’s reeling in a big one or just hanging out, this app lets me log everything that makes each fishing trip awesome

-With this app, I can easily:
+Some cool features include:

 - 🎣 Log the species of fish we catch
 - 📅 Record the date of each trip
-- 📍 Track the locations of our favorite fishing spots
+- 📍 Track the locations of favorite fishing spots
 - 🪝 Note the bait that worked (or didn’t)
-- 🖼️ Upload pictures of our best catches
+- 🖼️ Upload pictures of fish

 #